pixpark/gpupixel/README.md

 ```

 ### Android
-1. Open the directory `src/android/java` in Android Studio
+Open the directory `src/android/java` in Android Studio.

 ### Windows
-You need install and config Cmake and MinGW64
+You need install and config Cmake and MinGW64 by yourself.
 ```shell
 cd src
 mkdir build